Is Kate Middleton Pregnant? The Bets Are On

-Kate Middleton and Prince William have already welcomed two adorable little ones into the royal family since their 2011 wedding.
-Prince George of Cambridge arrived on July 22, 2013, and little Princess Charlotte of Cambridge made her entrance into the world on May 2, 2015.
-Although there has been speculation over the past year that the royal couple will be making a pregnancy announcement soon, it seems like now more than ever, the opinion is that the announcement will come sooner rather than later about a new little addition to the Cambridge crew.
+Kate Middleton and Prince William have already welcomed two adorable little ones into the royal family since their 2011 wedding: Prince George of Cambridge arrived on July 22, 2013, and little Princess Charlotte of Cambridge on May 2, 2015.
+Although there has been speculation over the past year that the royal couple will make a pregnancy announcement soon, it seems like now more than ever, the opinion is that the announcement will come sooner rather than later about a new little addition to the Cambridge crew.

 Prince William and Kate Middleton pic.twitter.com/7y3WP08Cfi